jinghuazhao/Computational-Statistics/docs/LANGUAGES.md

 but it requires `libgconf-2-4`; when failed to install use `sudo apt --fix-broken install`.

 See [https://code.visualstudio.com/docs/python/python-tutorial](https://code.visualstudio.com/docs/python/python-tutorial) for the hello world example.

+## CodeGPT

+We could install `Visual Studio Code`, add CodeGPT extension; under Windows Ctrl-Shit-P we saarch `CodeGPT: Set API Key` to key in the key from <https://platform.openai.com/account/api-keys>.
+We could sign up/in from <https://platform.openai.com/overview>, e.g., via MicrsoSoft account.

+Then we create a file, start with a comment, e.g., '# to draw a forest plot' and Ctrl-Shift-i to obtain the code.